Arithmetic logic unit: Circuit operation

 An ALU is a combinational logic circuit, meaning that its outputs will change asynchronously in response to input changes.
 In normal operation, stable signals are applied to all of the ALU inputs and, when enough time (known as the "propagation delay") has passed for the signals to propagate through the ALU circuitry, the result of the ALU operation appears at the ALU outputs.
-The external circuitry connected to the ALU is responsible for ensuring the stability of ALU input signals throughout the operation, and for allowing sufficient time for the signals to propagate through the ALU before sampling the ALU result.
+The external circuitry connected to the ALU is responsible for ensuring the stability of ALU input signals throughout the operation, and for allowing sufficient time for the signals to propagate through the ALU circuitry before sampling the ALU outputs.

-In general, external circuitry controls an ALU by applying signals to its inputs.
-Typically, the external circuitry employs sequential logic to control the ALU operation, which is paced by a clock signal of a sufficiently low frequency to ensure enough time for the ALU outputs to settle under worst-case conditions.
+In general, external circuitry controls an ALU by applying signals to the ALU inputs.
+Typically, the external circuitry employs sequential logic to generate the signals that control ALU operation.
+The external sequential logic is paced by a clock signal of sufficiently low frequency to ensure enough time for the ALU outputs to settle under worst-case conditions (i.e., conditions resulting in the maximum possible propagation delay).

-For example, a CPU begins an ALU addition operation by routing operands from their sources (which are usually registers) to the ALU's operand inputs, while the control unit simultaneously applies a value to the ALU's opcode input, configuring it to perform addition.
-At the same time, the CPU also routes the ALU result output to a destination register that will receive the sum.
+For example, a CPU starts an addition operation by routing the operands from their sources (typically processor registers) to the ALU's operand inputs, while simultaneously applying a value to the ALU's opcode input that configures it to perform an addition operation.
+At the same time, the CPU enables the destination register to store the ALU output (the resulting sum from the addition operation) upon operation completion.
 The ALU's input signals, which are held stable until the next clock, are allowed to propagate through the ALU and to the destination register while the CPU waits for the next clock.
 When the next clock arrives, the destination register stores the ALU result and, since the ALU operation has completed, the ALU inputs may be set up for the next ALU operation.